webplatform/docs/dom/Document/elementFromPoint/index.md

 }}
 }}
 {{Notes_Section
+|Usage=This methods is used to get the element from the document whose elementFromPoint method is being called which is the ''topmost element'' which lies under the given point.
+To get an element, specify the point via coordinates, in CSS pixels, relative to the upper-left-most point in the window or frame containing the document.
 |Notes=Coordinates are supplied in client coordinates.
 The upper-left corner of the client area is (0,0).
 For '''elementFromPoint''' to exhibit expected behavior, the object or element located at position (x, y) must support and respond to mouse events.
 }}
 {{Related_Specifications_Section